-There is an established system working within the school, which ensures that any absence from school is accounted for.
-Parents/caregivers are asked to ring, email or text (027 8198739) school before 8.50am to report a student’s pending absence.
-At 9.00am, all teachers advise the office of any absentees and those families who have not rung are contacted to confirm the reasons for the absence.
+ABSENCES There is an established system working within the school, which ensures that any absence from school is accounted for.
+Parents/caregivers are asked to ring, email, send a message through our App, or text (027 8198039) school before 8.50am to report a student’s pending absence.
+At 9.00am, all teachers advise the office of any absentees, and those families who have not informed the school of absence are contacted to confirm the reasons for the absence.
+If parents / caregivers cannot be contacted in the event of an unknown absence, we are required to mark the child as Truant in our attendance system.
 A written note is appreciated if parents know in advance that a student is to be absent.
-Once enrolled students must attend school each day unless they are sick or previous arrangements have been made with the Principal.
+Once enrolled, students must attend school each day, unless they are sick or previous arrangements have been made with the Principal.
 Attending school every day assists a child’s on-going education.

 8.55am Warning bell